alfonsserra/systelab-doc/OPENAPI.md

-# Generate the client
+# Generate REST Api clients

-In order to generate your client use https://github.com/OpenAPITools/openapi-generator.
+In order to generate the client for a REST Api specified with OpenApi, use https://github.com/OpenAPITools/openapi-generator.
 Download the jar file from [sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/openapitools/openapi-generator-cli/4.0.0-SNAPSHOT/)

 Run the generator with the command: